2025 Military Psychology and Leadership Cyclical Program Review Implementation Plan Update of Cycle 1

 PSE211 will ensure diverse laboratory experiences as this is included in the course description.

-PSE213 ensures learning APA format of results.
-We will be including excel as this is a useful tool in the CAF and civilian domain.
+PSE 211 and 213 ensures learning APA format for writing the results of experiments.
+We will be including excel in PSE 213 as this is a useful tool in the CAF and civilian domain.

 PSE352 will incorporate more advanced stats.